What Is The Passive Voice And How To Avoid Using It

 Passive.
 Business was got down to.

-The clarity in writing comes from being precise about who performs the action, which can then be described in far more detail.
+Clarity in writing comes from being precise about who performs the action, which can be described in more detail.

 To achieve this, it is best to start a sentence with a verb phrase and avoid using an inanimate noun as the subject of a sentence.